BlinkReceipt/blinkreceipt-android/README.md

 ## <a name=scandit></a> Adding Barcode Scanning
 The Blink Receipt SDK utilizes Scandit's sdk for barcode scanning.
 If you wish to include barcode scanning functionality within your project you will need to follow the instructions on how to add the Scandit sdk to your project from the Scandit documentation.
 Once the library is added to your project you can integrate with this library by adding the your license key to the `AndroidManifest.xml` file, similar to the setup for this sdk.

-** When registering for a Scandit Key you must give Scandir YOUR project's package name, not the sdk's. **
+** When registering for a Scandit Key you must give Scandit YOUR project's package name, not the sdk's. **

 `AndroidManifest.xml`
 ```